All Episodes

 We added two items to the Club Gitmo gift shop.

-And uh both, of course, are in the same orange prison jumpsuit color as are the Club Gitmo t-shirts.
+And both, of course, are in the same orange prison jumpsuit color as are the Club Gitmo t-shirts.

-Uh plus a of a moderate uh shipping uh amount, ladies and gentlemen.
+So the cap, $19.95, the Jihad Java coffee mug, $16.95, plus a moderate shipping amount, ladies and gentlemen.

-Uh, what it would be like at Club Gitmo for Saddam if he were to be transferred there.
+All of that at rushlimbaugh.com, in addition to our new little feet picture, you can see it on the homepage, what it would be like at Club Gitmo for Saddam if he were to be transferred there.

-Uh it's funny as it can be.
+It's funny as it can be.

-If you want to be on the program for the remaining hour, the telephone number 800-282-2882 and the email address rush at eIBNet.com.
+If you want to be on the program for the remaining hour, the telephone number, 800-282-2882, and the email address, rush at EIBNet.com.

-I I didn't I didn't talk about this because I don't really care that it was any big deal.
+I didn't talk about this because I don't really care.

-In fact, I thought it was kind of high schoolish.
+In fact, I thought it was kind of high school-ish.

 But it's backfired, so now I'm going to talk about it.

-It was the LA Times effort to reach out and include their readers in their editorial opinions.
+It was the LA Times effort to reach out and include their readers in their editorial opinions, and they allowed the readers to edit the Times editorial as they would prefer it be written and otherwise make changes to it.

 Readers were invited to insert information, make changes, or come to different conclusions.

-And uh, I I ran some information on Wikipedia.
+And I ran some information on Wikipedia.

-And I'm therefore not surprised that the LA Times would rely on.
+And I'm therefore not surprised that the L.A.
+Times would rely on, it's just Wikipedia as their model.

-Go ahead and let your that would that would be no different than my deciding I'm gonna get out of here when I'm gonna do two hours of the show and I'm gonna turn the other hour over to the rest of you where you can correct whatever you think I did that was wrong, improve what you think it would be in this case it'd probably be entertaining because we'd maintain some croll's controls.
+I'm going to do two hours of the show, and I'm going to turn the other hour over to the rest of you where you can correct whatever you think I did that was wrong, improve what you think.

-You just knew this was gonna happen.
+You just knew this was going to happen.

-You just you know who's out there trolling the internet.
+You just, you know who's out there trolling the internet.

 It's just like every other segment of society.

-It sounds nutty, said an introduction to the Wickatorial in Friday's paper.
+It sounds nutty, said an introduction to the wickatorial in Friday's paper.

 Plenty of skeptics are predicting embarrassment, like an arthritic old lady who takes to the dance floor.